pdrew32/mcirsed/README.md

 - m2w64-toolchain (if using Windows)

 ## Getting Started:
-For an example of how to use the code, run example_data.py to generate data for two galaxies, read the comments in example_fit_mcirsed.py and run example_fit_mcirsed.py.
+For an example of how to use the code, run example_data.py to generate data for two galaxies.
+Next run example_fit_mcirsed.py to see an example.
+There are instructions in the comments of this script that will guide you through using the script.
+We recommend you save a copy of example_fit_mcirsed.py before editing the inputs.